tokenized/docs/protocol-actions.md

    <tr>
         <td class="text-center">1</td>
         <td>New Issuer Public Address</td>
-        <td>Only treated as the new Issuer address when the Change Issuer Address flag is set to true.</td>
+        <td>Only treated as the new issuer address when the Change Issuer Address flag is set to true.</td>
     </tr>
 </table>